uperera/test-datalab/README-ura.md

 In the absence of a specific problem to be solved, I have espoused the frame work for tidy data put forward in Hadly Wickham's paper on Tidy Data.

 This frame work for tidy data supports the following three ideas

 	1. Each variable forms a column
 	2. Each observation forms a row
 	3. Each type of observational unit forms a table

 The paper also defines a variable as having all values that measure the same underlying attribute.
 Therefore the averages of the measurements were considered variables and treated as columns.
 For this dataset an observation can be thought of as the collection of all values measured per activity per subject.
-By virtue of this definition for  variable and observation the tidy dataset for this case turns out to be the wide format.
+By virtue of this definition for  variables and observations the tidy dataset for this case turns out to be the wide format.
 That is, the averages for each mean and each standard-deviation are listed in respect per activity per subject.
-From a semantics point of view too, this format lends itself to easily pick any measurement average per activity and/or subject for further manipulation.
+From a semantics point of view too, this format lends itself to easily selecting any measurement average per activity and/or subject for further manipulation.
 However, if needed, it can be easily converted to the narrow format by simply applying a two step process in one line as follows:

 tidy_data1 <- result %>% gather(measurement, average, -(activity:subject)) %>% spread(activity,average)